joshuagenders/Runic/README.md

 Should be able to lock a flow down to a single agent and down to a single thread if needed, supporting consistent state for the thread.
 The agent should also be capable of being bootstrapped with any dll, running non-runic tests (without supporting frameworks, custom attributes etc. ) and provide basic test functions such as beforeScenario, AfterScenario.

+Oracle
+Can provide specflow dll which executes by being fed test results? and or provide an easy way to express preconditions and expected values

 ## OrientDb
 I'm going to give OrientDb a go as a database.
 I want to see if we can implement queries for runes faster.
 Need a way to regularly clean out expired runes.